Expert Guide to Business Structuring in Belarus

 Subsidiary

-An independent legal entity owned partially or fully by the parent company.
-It conducts business on its own behalf and limits liability exposure for the parent.
+An independent Belarusian legal entity owned fully or partially by the foreign parent.
+The subsidiary conducts business on its own behalf and limits the parent's liability exposure — but involves higher setup costs and more complex governance requirements.

 Legal Opinion in Belarus